Topological effect on order-disorder transitions in U(1) sigma models: renormalization to Coulomb interaction potentials

 A coupling between $\nabla_{R_{\lambda}}F_1(R-x^i)$ and $\nabla_{R_{\rho}} F_2(R-y^j)$ in $\frac{1}{2} \big( \sum_{j} 2s_0(\Gamma,\Gamma_j)\big)^2$ is summarized by

 Multiplication of Eq.~(\ref{Eq:IV-C-1}) by $\eta_2$ with $\eta^2_2=-\eta_2 + 2$ facilitates a subsequent calculation of Eq.~(\ref{Eq:IV-C-7}),

-Note that terms with a factor of $\delta_{\lambda\sigma}$ or $\delta_{\phi\rho}$ in the right hand side of Eq.~(\ref{Eq:IV-C-7a}) reduce to zero after the integration by parts.
+Note that terms with a factor of $\delta_{\lambda\sigma}$ or $\delta_{\phi\rho}$ in the right-hand side of Eq.~(\ref{Eq:IV-C-7a}) reduce to zero after the integration by parts.
 The rest of the terms in Eq.~(\ref{Eq:IV-C-7a}) are summarized into the three types of interaction potentials,

 with